unsoluble/smalltime/README.md

 ![About_Time_Integration](doc/About_Time_Integration.gif)

-If you have [Simple Calendar](https://foundryvtt.com/packages/foundryvtt-simple-calendar) enabled, make sure its sync setting is on "Mixed", and also click its "Export to About Time" button to start the sync.
-Calendar and time info from there should now sync up with SmallTime, though I don't currently support nonstandard time divisions.
+If you have [Simple Calendar](https://foundryvtt.com/packages/foundryvtt-simple-calendar) enabled, make sure its sync setting is on "Mixed".
+Calendar and time info from there should now sync up with SmallTime, though I can't currently support nonstandard time divisions.

 ### Settings